By Tim Lambert

 In 43 CE the Romans invaded Britain and about 44 CE they built a fort on the site of Chichester.
 It was by a source of water (the river Lavant) and close to a harbor so supplies could be brought by ship from France.
 Soon the Roman army moved on.

 The king of the local Celtic tribe, Cogidubnus, cooperated with the Romans rather than resist them.
 The Romans left him as a puppet king of Sussex.
 After the Romans had left the fort Codignubus decided to take it over and make it into a town.
 The Romans called Chichester Noviomagus, which means new market place.

 In the late 2nd century a ditch was dug around Roman Chichester and earth ramparts were erected with a wooden palisade on top.
 Early in the 3rd century stone walls were built.
-In the 4th century they were strengthened with bastions, semi-circular towers.
-A ballistae, a form of giant crossbow, could be mounted on one.
+In the 4th century, they were strengthened with bastions, semi-circular towers.
+A ballista, a form of a giant crossbow, could be mounted on one.

-About 80 AD an amphitheater was built beside Roman Chichester.
+About 80 CE an amphitheater was built beside Roman Chichester.
 It would have had tiers of wooden seats for about 800 people.
 On special occasions, gladiators fought to the death but usually, the entertainment consisted of cockfighting and bear-baiting.
 (The animal was chained and dogs were trained to attack it).

 In Roman Chichester rich people lived in houses with glass windows, mosaic floors, painted murals on their walls and even a form of central heating called a hypocaust.
 Of course, most people were very poor and had none of these things.

 In Roman Chichester there were carpenters, blacksmiths, bronze smiths, potters and leather workers.
-There were also people who made combs and boxes from bone.
-In the 4th century Chichester declined along with the rest of Roman Britain.
-The last Roman soldiers left Britain in 407 AD.
+There were also people who made combs and boxes from bones.
+In the 4th century, Chichester declined along with the rest of Roman Britain.
+The last Roman soldiers left Britain in 407 CE.